-Transport assessment or statements should be provided in line with the requirements of Places for Everyone (see Travel and Transport section).
+19.2 Transport assessment or statements should be provided in line with the requirements of Places for Everyone (see Travel and Transport section).

-In addition to site allocations in the Local Plan for Oldham, proposals will be supported which result in the creation or sustainable expansion of existing and new businesses, particularly those defined as micro (sole traders or those with fewer than ten employees) or small (ten to fifty employees).

-Such proposals will be supported where the following all apply:
+19.3 In addition to site allocations in the Local Plan for Oldham (including PfE), proposals will be supported which result in the creation or sustainable expansion of existing and new businesses, particularly those defined as micro (sole traders or those with fewer than ten employees) or small (ten to 50 employees).
+19.4 Such proposals will be supported where the following all apply:

-- The site is located outside the Green Belt or the development is acceptable in terms of national Green Belt policy; - The proposal supports new business investment or the expansion of an existing business; - The site is large enough to accommodate car parking, including electric vehicle charging points (or other renewable technology), service areas and landscaped areas appropriate to the scale of the business; - The proposals recognise the overall aim to reduce carbon emissions and congestion through sustainable design and promoting access by walking, cycling and public transport.
+- the site is located outside the Green Belt or the development is acceptable in terms of national Green Belt policy; - the proposal supports new business investment or the expansion of an existing business; - the site is large enough to accommodate car parking, including electric vehicle charging points (or other renewable technology), service areas and landscaped areas appropriate to the scale of the business; and - the proposals recognise the overall aim to reduce carbon emissions and congestion through sustainable design and promoting access by walking, cycling and public transport.

-Development is preferred which involves the re-use of existing buildings.
+19.5 Development is preferred which involves the reuse of existing buildings.
 Where re-use of the existing buildings is not possible, redevelopment of those sites would then be considered.

-There will be a strong presumption against the loss of commercial premises.19
+19.6 There will be a strong presumption against the loss of commercial premises.25

-The Local Plan for Oldham provides the criteria for change of use around viability, marketing and regeneration benefits.
+19.7 The Local Plan for Oldham provides the criteria for change of use around viability, marketing and regeneration benefits.
 In Saddleworth, as part of the marketing assessment, we would expect to see that land has not been in active use for at least 12 months, and that the marketing campaign would be for a continuous period of six months.